dadamvince/dadamvince.github.io/_projects/3_project.md

 ---
 layout: page
 title: An Estimation of the Natural Rate of Interest
-description: With Prof Mehmet Balcilar of the Eastern Mediterranean University in Cyprus
+description: With Prof Mehmet Balcilar
 img: assets/img/nir.jpg
 importance: 3
 category: Collaboration
 ---